opnfv/functest/docs/devguide/index.rst

  * security_scan
  * sfc-odl
  * sfc-onos
+ * parser
+ * domino
+ * multisite

-Note that security_scan has been bootstraped in Functest but will be considered as an external test cases as soon as it will get its own repository.
+Note that security_scan has been bootstraped in Functest but is considered as an external test case as it gets its own repository.

 The code to run these test cases may be directly in the repository of the project.
-We have also a features sub directory under testcases directory that may be used (it can be usefull if you want to reuse Functest library).
+We have also a **features** sub directory under testcases directory that may be used (it can be usefull if you want to reuse Functest library).